We provide a safe venue for leaders to discuss challenging issues, and for us to deliver honest feedback others are unwilling to provide.

 The Leadership Development Practice

-We base our coaching on these beliefs, and we demonstrate our value by providing a safe venue for leaders to discuss challenging issues, for us to deliver honest feedback others are unwilling to provide—and most simply—to give great advice that works.
+We base our leadership development and coaching on these beliefs of Admired Leadership®, and we demonstrate our value by providing a safe venue for leaders to discuss challenging issues, for us to deliver honest feedback others are unwilling to provide—and most simply—to give great advice that works.
 While senior leaders engage us in a variety of ways, the four most common types of engagements are:

 - One-on-One Leadership Coaching

 One-on-One Leadership Coaching